Be Here Now (album): Initial response

-Nevertheless, the album did receive some mixed reviews on release.
+Nevertheless, the album received mixed reviews on release.
 In Entertainment Weekly, David Browne stated: "Much of the album is a messy, mucky keg o' sound that constantly threatens to spill over and drown Noel's innately melodic songs."
-He further criticised the overtly-cluttered mix and overlong songs.
-Nevertheless, he concluded: "They sound more ferocious and confident than ever, yet less intimate, more distanced."
+He further criticised the overtly cluttered mix and overlong songs.
+He concluded: "They sound more ferocious and confident than ever, yet less intimate, more distanced."
 Similarly, Simon Williams called it "one of the daftest records ever made" in NME.
-Likewise, Chris Norris criticised the lyrical content in Spin magazine, calling most of the lyrics on the record "meaningless".
-Ryan Schreiber of Pitchfork compared the record to its two predecessors favourably, finding that instead of "unforgettable three- to- four minute pop slices", there are now "six- to- ten minute long epics."
+Chris Norris criticised the lyrical content in Spin magazine, calling most of the lyrics on the record "meaningless".
+Ryan Schreiber of Pitchfork favourably compared the record to its two predecessors, finding that instead of "unforgettable three- to- four minute pop slices", there are now "six- to- ten minute long epics."
+In The Independent, Andrew Mueller criticised Be Here Now for a lack of new ideas, finding many of the lyrics "lazy", the songs too long and the overall album "disappointingly dull".

+Be Here Now proved divisive among Planet Sound readers, who voted the album their "most loathed" of 1997, as well as their second-favourite of the year, behind Radiohead's OK Computer.

 Retrospective appraisal

-Retrospectively, reception to Be Here Now has been more negative, with many calling it bloated and over-produced.
+Retrospectively, reception to Be Here Now has been more negative, with critics calling it bloated and over-produced.
 Reviewing in 2002, Stephen Thompson of The A.V.
-Club felt that although there were good tracks present, naming "My Big Mouth", "Don't Go Away" and "Stand By Me", the majority suffered from "cumbersome overlength", feeling that the band's attempt to make a "grand, career-defining statement" backfired.
+Club felt that although there were good tracks present, naming "My Big Mouth", "Don't Go Away" and "Stand by Me", the majority suffered from "cumbersome overlength", feeling that the band's attempt to make a "grand, career-defining statement" backfired.
 In The Rolling Stone Album Guide (2004), Rob Sheffield described the record as "a concept album about how long all the songs were", comparing it to Elton John's Captain Fantastic and the Brown Dirt Cowboy (1975).
 Although he offered praise to the title track and "It's Getting Better (Man!!)", he considered the album to be the work of a songwriter who has "turn[ed] his brain [in]to cocaine crispies".
 In a more positive review, Stephen Thomas Erlewine of AllMusic calls Be Here Now a "triumphant" record that "steamrolls over any criticism", praising Liam's vocal performances as his finest up to that point, as well as the songs as "intensely enjoyable" and "impossibly catchy".
 However, he felt that Noel's songwriting wasn't innovative compared to its predecessors.
-In 2020, Luke Holland of The Guardian described the album as a "flawed masterpiece."